 Personal Statement Tips

 Most of the application form is self-explanatory and similar to a job application.
 The statement section/s are the part that can appear to be more daunting.
+Please note, on a number of our application forms, the personal statement cannot be saved therefore it is worth reading the tips below and pre-preparing your statement before submitting an application.
 Here are some hints and tips on completing this aspect of the process:

 - Firstly, relax.
 This is not a measure of your academic ability.
 We want to get to know you as a person.
 The question gives hints on topic areas that you can write about.
 If you consider these individually, it breaks down the task to sentences or paragraphs.
 Rather than thinking about the number of words, you can now concentrate on 50 to 150 words per topic.